When is the best time to visit Japan?

 Winter in Japan lasts from early December to the end of February.

 This is the coldest season in Japan, with frequent snow and white snow, but the climate is relatively mild and dry.

 Exciting experience when traveling to Japan in the winter

-This activity takes place annually in the winter, mostly in the northern provinces of Japan.
+This activity takes place annually in the winter, mainly in the northern provinces of Japan.

 2. Joining winter festivals